 a.
 Informal verbal complaints

-Contact details for all CBF Support Team members are available at www.cbf.org.au/support team.
-If you believe that the person that you initially dealt with is unable to assist you, please contact the CBF’s Chief Executive Officer.
+Contact details for all CBF Support Team members are available on our website.
+If you believe that the person that you initially dealt with is unable to assist you, please contact the CBF’s Chief Executive Officer on firstname.lastname@example.org.

 b.
 Formal written complaints